autarch/blog.urth.org/content/posts/2014-07-23-isnt-email-great.md

 Did your correspondent just try to make "not knowing another language before (or after) Perl" a badge of distinction?
 Or a claim of authority?
 "I don't know any languages other than Perl, therefore my opinion on questions of Perl style overrules yours."
 Wow!

 **Peter Rabbitson, on 2014-07-25 04:05, said:**
 Dave!
 You are a terrible programmer!!!
-The <a href="http://blog.urth.org/2010/10/16/whats-wrong-with-perl-5s-overloading" rel="nofollow">shit sundae you posted back in 2010</a> is woefully incomplete.
-Here is <a href="https://github.com/dbsrgits/sql-abstract/blob/e8d729d48/lib/SQL/Abstract.pm#L93-L127" rel="nofollow">how "real non-Java programmers" do it</a>.
+The [shit sundae you posted back in 2010](http://blog.urth.org/2010/10/16/whats-wrong-with-perl-5s-overloading) is woefully incomplete.
+Here is [how "real non-Java programmers" do it](https://github.com/dbsrgits/sql-abstract/blob/e8d729d48/lib/SQL/Abstract.pm#L93-L127).

 I am appaled by your lack of knowledge on the simplest of subjects, we are \*NEVER\* working together on anything!!!